martintupy/public/mdocs/docs/future.md

 - same as Future[A] but also contains possible error `E` in Left side of `EitherT`

-- handling errors `E` is done by destructring EitherT (similarly to Either), this will be forced by the compiler, because EitherT cannot be safely converted to Future
+- handling errors `E` is done by destructring EitherT (similarly to Either), this will be forced by the compiler, because EitherT cannot be safely converted to result value `A`